 HOW DOES THIS AFFECT ME?

-If your property is currently in the Residential 1 Zone it will be rezoned to the General Residential Zone as of 1 July 2014.
+If your property was in the Residential 1 Zone it has now been rezoned to the General Residential Zone as of 1 July 2014.

 Moreland Council has proposed a roll out of all three of the new residential zones which is currently being considered by the Minister for Planning.
 The new zone Council has proposed for your property will depend on where your property is located and the characteristics of the surrounding area.